AdobeDocs/experience-manager-65.pt-BR/help/forms/using/process-reporting/process-reporting-custom-reports.md

    Propriedades do nó

-1. A interface do usuário do relatório é integrada à interface do usuário do Process Reporting.
+1. A interface do usuário do relatório é integrada à interface do Relatórios do processo.
 Depois de integrar a interface do usuário, a interface do usuário atualizada é semelhante às seguintes imagens:

    ![Interface do usuário de relatórios personalizados recém adicionados](assets/sampleui_screenshot_new.png)